brannerchinese/stockscrape/README.md

 Python Programs
 ---------------

+All code is tested with Python v.
+3.2 only.

 1. `headline_to_db.py`: **Newly revised with this version**.
 Preliminary version of `stockscrape.py` modified to save unique headlines and associated information to a SQLite database.
 There will be a separate `db_to_latex.py` program to produce LaTeX output from the database, but it has not been implemented yet.

-1. `stockscrape.py`: Version for Python 3.2 only.
-This is the principal scraping program.
+1. `stockscrape.py`: This is the principal scraping program.
 It has not been updated since v.
 1.2.

 1. `headline_length.py`: Trimmed version of `stockscrape.py` for determining the longest attested headline, link, and news-source, in preparation for creating database fields.
 Default list of stock tickers is the same as for `stockscrape.py`; several others are found in `DATA/`.